-It is intended to use signature analysis to identify potential failure intervals in cables.
+Partial discharge mapping and time domain reflectometry have been used by UnitedNetworks to assess whether critical cables should be replaced.
 Replacement decisions include consideration of condition, age, function, location, criticality, fault levels, performance and cost history.

 Distribution underground cables

 The distribution system conveys power between the subtransmission system and the customer point of supply.
 Voltage levels are 11kV and 400V, with connections to consumers points of supply at one or both of these voltages.